mqnc/ometa-cpp/readme.md

 Compiler compiler for C++, inspired by [OMeta](https://en.wikipedia.org/wiki/OMeta).
 Recursive descent [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar) parser with extensions for generating output.

-Directly embed your parsing rules into C++, transpile with `ometa` to less pretty but pure C++ and then compile it with a proper C++ compiler.
+Directly embed your parsing rules into C++, transpile with `ometa-cpp` to less pretty but pure C++ and then compile it with a proper C++ compiler.

 ## Project Status

-Still very much in development, barely self-hosting.
+Still very much in development, self-hosting.

 ## Installation